HMCS Bras d'Or (FHE 400): Trials

 Bras d'Or first flew on 9 April 1969 near Chebucto Head off the entrance to Halifax Harbour.
 The vessel exhibited extraordinary stability in rough weather, frequently more stable at 40 kn than a conventional ship at 18 kn.
 Bras d'Or exceeded 63 kn on trials, quite possibly making her the fastest warship ever built.
 It was however, never fitted with equipment for warfare (no weapons or weapons systems) and the title now lies with the Norwegian Skjold-class corvettes that do 60 kn, fully equipped.

 Cancellation

 Bras d'Or's trial program was abruptly cancelled on 2 November 1971 by Minister of National Defence Donald S. Macdonald, attributing it to a change in defence priority (from anti-submarine warfare to sovereignty protection).
 The ship was laid up for five years, then the program was completely cancelled by Liberal Government under Pierre Elliott Trudeau, with most of the valuable components either sold by Crown Assets or scrapped.

 The ship itself was saved and donated to the Musée Maritime du Québec at L'Islet-sur-Mer, Quebec where it remains on display to this day.

-Sea Cadet Corps

-Located in Quispamsis, New Brunswick, Royal Canadian Sea Cadets Corps Bras d'Or (#268) remains as a memory to Bras d'Or.
-As of 2015, the corps is parading 29 cadets every Tuesday night.
-The Bras d'Or Sea Cadet Corps is the home to the 2007 National Top Sea Cadet of the Year, New Brunswick's Top CIC Officer of the Year, and New Brunswick's Top Sea Cadet of the Year.
-The corps has a band, a guard, and one division.